-This fried rice-inspired dish with Korean flavors is a fast and satisfying meal for lunch or dinner.
+This fried rice-inspired dish with Korean flavors makes a fast and satisfying lunch or dinner.
 Try it with Minute® Ready to Serve Cilantro & Lime Jasmine Rice.

 This simple and flavorful Korean-inspired meal can be on the table in just 5 minutes!
 Thanks to an array of vegetables, kimchi, our Minute® Ready to Serve Cilantro & Lime Jasmine Rice and a fried egg, this delicious dish will wow your tastebuds.